CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 subdomain you do not have to make changes to any existing DNS records, and only have to add completely new records.

+Setting up a subdomain is safer and easier than setting up a Sender Domain for a subdomain.
 If you do choose to use the main domain, you must pay close attention to a couple of DNS settings.
 Especially the DMARC settings require attention.

 ## The DNS records

-If you create a Sender Domain in Copernica, we update our DNS server and add all sorts of records holding settings that are relevant for you.
+If you create a Sender Domain in Copernica, we update our DNS servers and add records holding settings that are relevant for you.
 In your DNS you then only have to add aliases (using CNAME records) to these records in our DNS.
-The dashboard of the Marketing Suite exactly shows the records that you have to add, and warns you if you make a mistake in setting up these aliases.
+The dashboard of the Marketing Suite exactly lists the records that you have to add to your DNS, and warns you if you make a mistake in setting up these aliases.

 Because you create aliases to records that are hosted by us, we can at any time make changes to your DNS.
-If we discover that we need extra IP addresses to send out your messages, or when we want to rotate your DKIM keys, we can change the DNS without you having to do anything.
+If we discover that we need extra IP addresses to send out your messages, or when we want to rotate your DKIM keys, we can change the DNS without contacting you.
 Your alias just points to our DNS server, where we can make all relevant changes.

 There are many different DNS records that we create to send out your messages,